dvdhrm/osbuild/test/data/README.md

    The `rhel` prefix is used for Red Hat Enterprise Linux images.
 Since they are not available publicly, the test-suite usually skips them.

+   The `fedmir` manifests are used by the CI with a local `FedMir` fedora mirror in a container to populate caches with packages before running the tests.
+To build these manifests, you usually need a `FedMir` container running on localhost on port 8071.

    Manifests prefixed with `mpp-*` are fed through the ManifestPreProcessors and then stored in the same directory with the `mpp-*` prefix dropped.
 The generated files are committed to the repository.
 Nevertheless, if you need to